thiagokokada/zit/README.md

 The tests are known to break in versions `<5.1`, however fixes are welcome if you happen to use an older version of ZSH.

+For Git, version `1.7` and above should work.
+Probably even older versions should still work, since Zit does not use any advanced Git features.
+In Travis-CI we are running Git `1.9.x` and it is working great.

 ## FAQ

 ### Why zit install everything in home directory by default?